Cormac-Farrell/Vaccination-Centre/README.md

 # Vacination-Centre
-Assignment 1 of Data Structures and Algorithms 1, designed to track a number
+Assignment 1 of Data Structures and Algorithms
+A system designed to track patients in several vaccination centres and scheduling appointments.